malabz/HAlign-3/README.md

-# HAlign 3: Fast multiple alignment of ultra-large similar DNA/RNA sequences
+# HAlign 3: Fast multiple alignment of ultra-large numbers of similar DNA/RNA sequences

 This project is aimed at improving a part of [HAlign2.0](https://github.com/malabz/HAlign-2), which could align multiple nucleotide sequences fast and accurately.